noir-lang/book/src/getting_started/typescript.md

 ## Verifying with Smart Contract

-Alternatively, a verifier smart contract can be generated in TypeScript as well:
+Alternatively, a verifier smart contract can be generated and used for verifying Noir proofs in TypeScript as well.

+This could be useful if the Noir program is designed to be decentrally verified and/or make use of decentralized states and logics that is handled at the smart contract level.

+To generate the verifier smart contract:

 ```ts
 // generate_sol_verifier.ts